omahs/bond-library/readme.md

     {
       //... token details,
       priceSources: [
-        // we load and prioritze by insertion order, first entry gets loaded first and so on { source: "coingecko", apiId: "olympus" },
+        // we load and prioritize by insertion order, first entry gets loaded first and so on { source: "coingecko", apiId: "olympus" },
         {
           source: "custom",